derzaarsad/Spanda/README.md

 1. Wish list price tracker
 2. Wish list price forecasting
 3. Recommender system based on the financial capability
+4. Wish oriented online shop
-4. Financial profiling (what can you afford in 5 years?)
+5. Financial profiling (what can you afford in 5 years?)
-5. Investation Robo Advisor
+6. Investation Robo Advisor